Ten Movie Songs You’ll Never Forget

 Without a doubt (and yes, in my opinion) the greatest werewolf movie of all time.
 When you can take humor and brutal gore and even mix in three great songs about the moon plus an amazing full-on transformation scene… whew… awesome.
 Anyway, here we see poor David beasting out to “Blue Moon.”

 Absolutely horrific.
 There’s little else to be said about Alex and his Droogs in this awful scene.
 But it’s a song you won’t soon forget.
+This particular clip cuts off before the scene gets more graphic.

 We’ve given Stand By Me a lot of love on this site, and there’s no reason not to hand it kudos one more time.
 For a classic in-film tune that literally takes it in a whole new direction, it’s hard to go wrong with “Lollipop” by The Chordettes.